 In the Consenters block, you can view the MSPID of the consenters, TLS certificates, and perform specific actions such as adding or removing a consenter.
 However, updating the consenter list is subject to the channel policy, which may require proposals according to the Raft protocol in case of MAJORITY or ALL channel’s policies.

 Note: The Raft ordering service facilitates the addition or removal of nodes dynamically, meaning that a node can be added to the channel while the channel is being serviced.
 However, you can do this if only one node is added or removed at a time.
 For more information, please refer to the official documentation here.

-At this tab, you can see blocks representing transactions that have happened sequentially over the channel.
+Inside this tab, you can see the blocks representing transactions that have happened sequentially over the channel.
 In addition, you can see the number of transactions inside a block, which shows the type of all transactions and transaction details upon clicking the "Open details" button.

 These are the transaction proposals that are validated according to the policy of the corresponding channel.
-The proposal is created automatically when an organization submits an action that affects the channel configuration, such as adding an organization or adding a consenter, in one of the following cases:
+The proposal is created automatically when:

-- A channel has a MAJORITY or ALL policy, and there is more than one organization with admin rights on the channel.
+- There is more than one organization with admin rights on the channel.

 Proposals can be approved or rejected only by organizations with admin rights.
 The details of a proposal are displayed in this block through the following fields: